666feiyu666/GreatFear/README.md

 Code to reproduce the analysis and the figures for the paper "Epidemiology of the Great Fear of 1789 in France" by S. Zapperi et al. (submitted)

 Intstructions:
 The code is included in two jupyther notebook running python3.9.
 Dowload the code and load it within jupyter.
-The Data folder should be populated with SI datafiles.
+The Data folder should be populated with datafiles from https://dataverse.unimi.it/dataverse/great-fear

 Package required: